himanimanjunath/simplify/README.md

 ---

 Made with 💚 at HackDavis 2025
+#hacking at hackdavis